 Percentage of Fixed Route Scheduled Trips Operated

 The percent of scheduled trips operated directly impacts the perceived and actual reliability of a system.
-In FY20, each Massachusetts RTA operated between 95.4 percent and 100 percent of regularly scheduled bus trips.
+In FY21, despite the significant impact of COVID-19 on bus operator staffing, all Massachusetts RTAs except one operated between 87 percent and 100 percent of regularly scheduled bus trips (Franklin Regional Transit Authority operated 54% of regularly scheduled bus trips).

-This is a decline in the floor of service operated for all RTAs, as last fiscal year the lowest percentage was 96.1 percent.
-From last fiscal year to this, BRTA, CCRTA, FRTA, GATRA, and LRTA saw a decline in the percentage of scheduled trips operated (greater than one percent), while MVRTA, MWRTA, MART saw a minor decline in performance.
-BAT, VTA, NRTA, and WRTA saw improvements in the percentage of scheduled trips operated, with VTA showing the largest increase, from 96.1 percent to 98.8 percent.
+This is a decline in the floor of service operated for all RTAs, as last fiscal year the lowest percentage was 85 percent.
+From last fiscal year to this, FRTA, GATRA, and VTA saw a decline in the percentage of scheduled trips operated (greater than one percent), while MWRTA saw a minor decline in performance.

 The COVID-19 pandemic does not appear to have impacted this measure greatly as most transit agencies adjusted their regular schedules to account for the impacts of COVID-19.